ttomo3535/ttomo3535/README.md

 ## About Me:
 I am a graduate student at **Kyushu University, Fukuoka, Japan.**
-Researching the relationship between gentetic variations and evolutionary procesees at [Evolutionary genetics lab](http://www.biology.kyushu-u.ac.jp/~kteshima/)
+Researching the relationship between genetic variations and evolutionary procesees at [Evolutionary genetics lab](http://www.biology.kyushu-u.ac.jp/~kteshima/)

 ## How to reach me:
 tanaka35t@gmail.com